The Home Cleaning Routine

 Make your mirrors and windows shine using glass cleaner (or a vinegar-and-water solution) and a squeegee.

-Vacuum upholstered chairs and sofas, and take decorative pillows outdoors to shake the dust and airborne dirt out of them - or fluff them up with a 10-minute tumble in the dryer.
-Vacuum-clean curtains or drapes.
-Change bedroom linens.
+Vacuum upholstered chairs and sofas, and take decorative pillows outdoors to shake the dust and airborne dirt out of them—or fluff them up with a 10-minute tumble in the dryer.
+Vacuum-clean curtains or drapes, and change bedroom linens.

 Basic Cleaning Products and Tools

-Shift into high gear for the home cleaning routine by stocking up on essential cleaning products and supplies for the quick and dirty jobs that lie ahead.
+Shift into high gear for the home cleaning routine by stocking up on essential cleaning products and supplies for the quick and dirty jobs ahead.

-Gather cleaners, rags, paper towels, sponge, and scrub brush in the kitchen and bath so you won't have to backtrack between rooms to get what you need.
+Gather cleaners, rags, paper towels, sponges, and scrub brushes in the kitchen and bath so you won't have to backtrack between rooms to get what you need.

-By keeping a permanent stash of supplies in each of these rooms, you'll always be prepared to tackle those last-minute cleanups quickly and efficiently.
+By keeping a permanent stash of supplies in each room, you'll always be prepared to tackle those last-minute cleanups quickly and efficiently.

 The Home Cleaning Routine Weekly Housekeeping Schedule

-One quick and easy weekly housekeeping schedule is to break down the big jobs into small, manageable tasks, and tackle them day by day.
-Clean the microwave Monday, the toilet Tuesday.
-Mop the floors Wednesday, tackle the tub Thursday.
+One quick and easy weekly housekeeping schedule is to break down the big jobs into small, manageable tasks and tackle them day by day.
+Clean the microwave and toilet on Monday and Tuesday.
+Mop the floors on Wednesday, and tackle the tub on Thursday.

-By Friday, your big target areas - the kitchen and bathroom - are nearly done.
-A few minutes spent Friday on surface duty, and your home is clean - and the weekend is yours.
+By Friday, your big target areas—the kitchen and bathroom—are nearly done.
+With a few minutes spent on surface duty on Friday, your home is clean—and the weekend is yours.

 You can also quicken the pace of your weekly cleaning routine by focusing on a different type of cleaning each week.
 Choose an all-purpose cleaner this Friday, and spend several minutes spritzing and wiping the main surfaces of your kitchen and bathroom.